 Figure 14.2.2.1-1: On-network functional model for network resource management

 The network resource management client communicates with the network resource management server over the NRM-UU reference point.
 The network resource management client provides the support for network resource management functions to the VAL client(s) over NRM-C reference point.
-The VAL server(s) communicate with the network resource management server over the NRM-S reference point.
+The Val client(s)/VAL server(s) communicate with the network resource management server over the NRM-S reference point.

 The network resource management server communicates with the BM-SC via MB2-C and xMB-C reference points to obtain and control the multicast resources from the underlying 3GPP network system.
 The network resource management server communicates with the PCRF via Rx reference point or communicates with the PCF via N5 reference point to control the unicast resources from the underlying 3GPP network system.
 The network resource management server communicates with the SCEF via T8 reference point or communicates with the NEF via N33 reference point to perform event monitoring procedures from the underlying 3GPP network system.
 The network resource management server interacts with NEF via N33 to obtain QoS monitoring information from the 5GS.